-The radio will seek and scan only to stations that are in the selected band and only to those with a strong signal.
+The radio will only seek and scan stations with a strong signal that are in the selected band.

-The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six FM1, six FM2, and six AM) by performing the following steps:
+Up to 18 stations (six FM1, six FM2, and six AM) can be programmed on the six numbered pushbuttons, by performing the following steps:

 - 1. Turn the radio on.

 - 2. Press AM FM to select FM1, FM2, or AM.

 - 3. Tune in the desired station.

 - Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the station you set will return.
+Whenever that numbered pushbutton is pressed, the station that was set will return.

 - 5. Repeat the steps for each pushbutton.

-AUDIO: To adjust the bass and the treble, press and release the AUDIO button until BAS or TRE appears on the display.
+AUDIO: To adjust the bass and the treble, press and release AUDIO until BAS or TRE appears on the display.
 Then press and hold the up or the down arrow to increase or to decrease.
-If a station is weak or noisy, you may want to decrease the treble.
+If a station is weak or noisy, decrease the treble.

 To adjust bass or treble to the middle position, select BAS or TRE.
-Then press and hold the AUDIO button for more than two seconds until you hear a beep.
+Then press and hold AUDIO for more than two seconds until you hear a beep.
 B and a zero or T and a zero will appear on the display.

 To adjust both tone controls and both speaker controls to the middle position, first end out of audio mode by pressing another button, causing the radio to perform that function, or by waiting five seconds for the display to return to time of day.
-Then press and hold the AUDIO button for more than two seconds until you hear a beep.
+Then press and hold AUDIO for more than two seconds until you hear a beep.
 CEN will appear on the display.